Pfaffian Calabi-Yau Threefolds and Mirror Symmetry: Pfaffian Calabi--Yau Threefolds

-We will also need the resolutions of the powers of pfaffian ideals, which are intensively studied in \cite{boffi}.
+We will also need resolutions of the powers of pfaffian ideals, which are studied, for example, in \cite{boffi}.
 Let $R$ be a commutative ring.
-We consider a free $R$-module $E$ of rank $2r+1$ and a generic alternating map $N : E^{\vee} \rightarrow E$, then we have the pfaffian resolution.
+We consider a free $R$-module $E$ of rank $2r+1$ and a generic alternating map $N : E^{\vee} \rightarrow E$, then we have the pfaffian resolution